Trade uncertainty: Explore resources and tools for your business.

 Interest rates

-The Bank of Canada hints at a pause
+The Bank of Canada will remain on hold for a little while

 The impact on your business

-- However, businesses must remain patient, as the recovery in demand will be gradual continues and persistent sectoral challenges remain.
+• Businesses must remain patient, as the recovery in demand will be gradual and modest.
+Persistent sector‑specific challenges remain.

 Proven strategies

-- Keep a close eye on interest rates to optimize your company's financial situation.
+• Keep a close eye on interest rate trends to optimize your business's financial situation.
 The commercial loan calculator will help you determine the interest associated with your loan.

-- With rates still trending downwards, it's a good time to plan your future investment projects.
+• With rates likely at their short‑term floor and expected to remain stable for several months, now is a good time to launch investment projects and lock in a rate.
 Use our financial tools to calculate your company's debt-to-equity ratio, as well as other important ratios that banks take into account when evaluating loan applications.

 Residential market